wieden-kennedy/autoscalebot/README.md

     * the url autoscale should hit, and expect a response in a given time.
 Defaults to `/heroku-autoscale/heartbeat/`

+* `HEARTBEAT_TYPE`

+    * Two options:

+        * `SIMPLE` scales solely based on response time, using `MAX_RESPONSE_TIME_IN_MS` and `MIN_RESPONSE_TIME_IN_MS`
+        * `ADVANCED` asks the heartbeat url to suggest scaling.
+It sends state data via GET to the heartbeat url, and expects JSON dictionary of services and instructions from the heartbeat url in return.
+See "Advanced Scaling" below for details.

 * `MAX_RESPONSE_TIME_IN_MS`

     * the maximum time a response can take, before it counts as "too slow".
 Defaults to `1000`.
+Used for `SIMPLE` heartbeats only.

 * `MIN_RESPONSE_TIME_IN_MS`

     * the minimum time a response can take, before it counts as "too fast".
 Defaults to `200`.
+Used for `SIMPLE` heartbeats only.

 * `NUMBER_OF_FAILS_TO_SCALE_UP_AFTER`